claresudbery/clare-wiki-ably/pages/think/writing/writing-tips.md

 ## Understand the impact of feedback

 Feedback is very useful.
-If your writing is to be read and understood by anyone but yourself, it's a good idea to find out what other people think of it, and then decide if and how you want to act on what they tell you.
+If your writing is to be read and understood by anyone but yourself, it's a good idea to find out what other people think of it.
+Then you can decide if and how you want to act on what they tell you.
 But when and where and how will make a difference, and the difference it makes will be very personal.

 I found that if I got feedback too early on in the process, before I was happy that what I had written was ready for an audience, it was stressful and counter-productive.
 It made me scared to re-enter the document or revisit the feedback in order to act on it, because every time I did, I felt terrible about what a terrible job I'd done.